-The parameters used for the ex-post emission reduction calculations that are available and listed in PDD include:
+The parameters used for the ex-post emission reduction calculations and listed in the PDD version 05 include:

-- Combustion temperature of the flare (T_f), according to Monitoring Operational Procedure POP-01, which will be measured through the continuous temperature registration in the programmable logic controller (PLC); - Average swine weight (W{site}) according to Operational Procedure POP-16; - Inspection on the site considering the number of days that AWMS and methane capturing system are operational (nd_y) and relevant regulation and the infrastructure of the site according to Operational Procedure POP-02; - Swine population (N{LT.v}) according to Monitoring Operational Procedure POP-03; - Biogas flared or used as a fuel in the year y (BG{burnt,y}) according to Monitoring Operational Procedure POP-04.
-The project specifies the biogas produced will be measured by cumulative flow meter and reported monthly by the regional technician; - Fraction of methane in the biogas (W{CH4,y}) be measured through Biogas/Geotech /28/ at frequency established according statistical analyses in order to assure 95% confidence level according Monitoring operational procedure POP-05; - Temperature of the biogas at ambient conditions (T{biogas}) be measured through Biogas/Geotech /28/ according Monitoring operational procedure POP-06; - Pressure of the biogas at operation conditions (P{biogas}) be measured through Biogas/Geotech /28/ according Monitoring operational procedure POP-13, where the capture system of biogas from swine manure will operate without blower, and the biogas will be the measured at atmospheric pressure (1013 mb). - ullet Density of the methane combusted at operation conditions ($D{CH4,y}$) according Monitoring operational procedure POP-07; - Sludge soil application (Q{DM}) according Monitoring operational procedure POP-09; - Selection of the correct default Flare Efficiency (FE or $\eta{flare,h}$) according to the combustion temperature of the flare (T_f) and Monitoring Operational Procedure POP-08 applying the programmable logic controller (PLC) which at flare operation above 500°C will select a 90% for the hour with all temperature measurements above or equal to 500° Celsius and 0% efficiency for the hour with any temperature measurements below 500° Celsius; - Comparison of the calculated emission reductions with the actual measured data (ER{y,ex-post}) according to the operational procedure POP-17; - Formulated Feed Rations (FFR) according operational procedure POP-14; - Genetic source from annex I Party according operational procedure POP-15; - Fraction of manure handled in project emissions in system "i", year "y" (MS%i,y) monitored through the annex attached at the operational procedure POP-02;
+- Combustion temperature of the flare (T_f) , according to Monitoring Operational Procedure POP-01, which will be measured through the continuous temperature registration in the programmable logic controller (PLC); - Average swine weight (W{site}) according to Operational Procedure POP-16; - Inspection on the site considering the number of days that AWMS and methane capturing system are operational (nd_y) and relevant regulation and the infrastructure of the site according to Operational Procedure POP-02; - Swine population (N{LT,y}) according to Monitoring Operational Procedure POP-03; - Biogas flared or used as a fuel in the year y (BG{burnt,y}) according to Monitoring Operational Procedure POP-04.
+The project specifies the biogas produced will be measured by cumulative flow meter and reported monthly by the regional technician; - \bullet Fraction of methane in the biogas (W{CH4,y}) be measured through Biogas/Geotech /28/ at frequency established according statistical analyses in order to assure 95% confidence level according Monitoring operational procedure POP-05; - Temperature of the biogas at ambient conditions (T{biogas}) be measured through Biogas/Geotech /28/ according Monitoring operational procedure POP-06; - Pressure of the biogas at operation conditions (P{biogas}) be measured through Biogas/Geotech /28/ according Monitoring operational procedure POP-13, where the capture system of biogas from swine manure will operate without blower, and the biogas will be the measured at atmospheric pressure (1013 mb). - ullet Density of the methane combusted at operation conditions ($D{CH4,y}$) according Monitoring Operational Procedure POP-07; - Sludge soil application (Q{DM}) according Monitoring operational procedure POP-09; - Selection of the correct default Flare Efficiency (FE or $\eta{flare,h}$) according to the combustion temperature of the flare (T_f) and Monitoring Operational Procedure POP-08 applying the programmable logic controller (PLC) which at flare operation above 500°C will select a 90% for the hour with all temperature measurements above or equal to 500°

+Celsius and 0% efficiency for the hour with any temperature measurements below 500° Celsius: